pooyay/pubsub/README.md

-A basic pub/sub module to use in bigger and complex projects. (will change it later for better use)
+A basic pub/sub module to use in bigger and more complex projects. (will change it later for better use)